How To Use Visual Communication and Why It Matters

 Line graphs and pie charts are effective visuals, but without context, they might not be able to stand alone in an email or message.

 By hitting record and narrating your graphs or slide presentations, you can help your audience better understand results, data, and the impact they may have on your business.
-This can be particularly helpful when reporting data to coworkers in different departments who may need a little more explanation or context in order to understand what the numbers mean.
+This can be particularly helpful when reporting data to coworkers in different departments who may need a little more explanation or context to understand what the numbers mean.

 Adding graphic elements to reports can also help achieve clarity and engagement, instead of text alone.